 Personally, I prefer my soups to be tomato-based.
 I never use a store-bought soup stock as my base.
 I think it tastes weird.
 So, I just stick to natural flavors and a tomato base to bring all the flavors together.

-Once you get the hang of a making a tomato-based soup, you’ll realize there is so much flexibility.
-Here’s some of my basics to making a tomato-based soup:
+Once you get the hang of making a tomato-based soup, you’ll realize there is so much flexibility.
+Here are some of my basics to making a tomato-based soup:

 Start With The Aromatic Basics: